davidjspooner/repoxy/requirements/ui/20_ui_overview.md

 2. **Concertina Shell (Panel Region)**
    - Immediately below the header.
    - Contains the **panel containers** (one or two visible at a time) and the draggable divider on wide screens.
+   - See `22_ui_panel_flow.md` for the canonical sequence of panels, their slot assignments, and stack transitions.

 ### Desktop vs Mobile